erzloh/Tokenizer/README.md

 ## Smart contract features

-The token contract includes the standard ERC20 functionality plus additional features to support the website:
+The token contract includes the standard ERC20 functionality plus additional features to support a dashboard website I made for interacting with the token.

 - `claim()` for a faucet-style token claim directly from the website
 - `mint(address, amount)` so the contract owner can mint new tokens and send them to a specified address